-In addition, the monitor covers a wide color gamut amounting to over 90% of the DCI-P3 color space which makes colors richer and more vivid.
+In addition, the monitor has a 90% DCI-P3 wide color gamut, which makes colors richer and more vivid.

 Equipped with the entry-level VESA DisplayHDR400 support, the BenQ EX3203R monitor can accept the HDR10 signal of compatible content and thanks to its wide color gamut and a peak brightness of 400-nits, give you a more immersive viewing experience.